matiasbeckerle/basic-git-flow/README.md

 ## Disclaimer

 I'm not inventing anything here.
-There are way too many different Git workflows that covers different team's nececities.
-These steps are the most basic explanation I can think of for any who want to start working with Git.
+There are way too many different Git workflows that covers different team's necessities.
+These steps are the most basic explanation I can think of for anyone who want to start working with Git.
 There are edge cases, there is unexplained stuff.
 I just want to keep it simple.

 ## Before start